Planet Iceland, August 2018

 I once heard it said that having goals is just another way to fall more in love with life.
 For me, it’s a reminder not to take the term ‘goals’ so seriously.
 Make (and sometimes break) them in the spirit of giving some thought, structure, and follow-through to meaningful ideas, hopes, plans, wishes, and dreams.

 Imagine it’s the holidays of next year and you’re celebrating another year gone by.
 Take a moment to reflect on everything you lived through and experienced over the past year.
 Notice where you are and what’s alive inside of you.
 Really allow yourself to get present with yourself and connect to your inner world.

 Looking back over the various areas of your life – best case scenario, what did you experience over the last year?
 What did you accomplish?
 What did you contribute?

 What were some of the highlights?
 Thrills?
 Milestones?
 What made it a successful and fulfilling year?
 What values guided you?
-What were you committed to in a “no joke, no kidding” kind of way?
+What were you committed to in a big way?

 Who or what motivated, inspired, and supported you?
 How did you stay focused on your “important, but not urgent” commitments?

 What helped you stay grounded during challenging times?